mbolam/mmt/2-start.md

 The first step to managing your metadata is figuring out what type of metadata you have, where it’s going, and how to get it there.

-In this section, we will learn about the following topics:
-* What is metadata management?
-* File types
-* Extracting technical metadata (using Command Line and the File Information Toolset)
-* File conversion (using Excel to export XML)
-* File conversion (using MarcEdit)

 ## What is Metadata Management?
 *"Metadata management is the administration of data that describes other data." -- [Margaret Rouse](https://whatis.techtarget.com/definition/metadata-management)*